21 Common Retirement Challenges You Need to Prepare For

 Getting married again later in life comes with more paperwork than romance novels admit.
 Wills, trusts, and estate plans all need updating.
 Otherwise, old documents might send your assets to the wrong people.

 Talk through the money before saying “I do.”
 Protect the legacy, respect each other’s families, and keep things clear.
-Second marriages can work beautifully, but only when both parties come in with eyes open and documents ready.

-27 Real Reasons Why Boomers Refuse To Pass Down Their Trillions
+Related: 27 Real Reasons Why Boomers Refuse To Pass Down Their Trillions

 RV Living and Alternative Lifestyles in Retirement